 Please use a modern browser to fully experience our website, such as the newest versions of Edge, Chrome, Firefox or Safari etc.

-A reviewer from Lund University will scrutinise the report and lead the discussion during the seminar.
-The mid-term review is compulsory and should take place at the latest after two years and four months of full-time study.
-It is worth 15 credits.
-The midway review is examined by the departmental representative.
+The half-time review is mandatory and must take place halfway through the study period, at the latest after two years and four months of full-time studies.
+The half-time review corresponds to 15 credits and is examined by the department representative.

 Examination